mflint/mflint.github.io/source/_posts/2017-09-02-introduction-to-hacking-ios-apps-part-1.markdown

 3. Analysing third-party apps
 4. Changing functionality

-In this first post, we'll acquire and jailbreak and iOS device.
+In this first post, we'll acquire and jailbreak an iOS device.

 <!-- more -->